IBM-Bluemix-Docs/go/tracing.md

 A few statements are needed to add tracing to your server application.
 First, you must create a tracer.

-To create a tracer, supply the following:
+To create a tracer, supply the following items:
  * Transporter
  * Reporter
  * Optional metrics exporter